What is V-I Characteristics?

 V-I characteristics stand for voltage-current characteristics of an electrical component or device.
 The V-I graph yields valuable information about the resistance and breaks down an electronic component.
 It also provides the operating region of a component.
 By studying these characteristics we can understand where and how to use a component in an electric circuit.

-The voltage-ampere characteristics of an electronic component are its behaviour for various values of an applied voltage.
+The voltage-ampere characteristics of an electronic component are its behavior for various values of an applied voltage.
 Put simply; it is the graph between Voltage and Current obtained when current is measured through an electronic component as a voltage is applied across it.

-In V-I characteristics, the Voltage, V is on the x-axis and the current, I is on the y-axis because it is easier to control the applied voltage rather than current.
+In V-I characteristics, the Voltage, V is on the x-axis, and the current, I is on the y-axis because it is easier to control the applied voltage rather than current.
 This makes the voltage the independent variable and is hence traditionally placed on the x-axis.

 Types of V-I Characteristics

 A linear VI curve has a constant slope and hence a constant resistance.
 Carbon resistors and metals obey Ohm’s law and have constant resistance.
 This means that the V-I curve is a straight line passing through the origin.
 An electronic component may exhibit linear characteristics only in a particular region.
 For example, a diode has a mostly linear behavior in its operating region.

 A circuit component has a non-linear characteristic if the resistance is not constant throughout and is some function of voltage or current.
 The diode, for example, has varying resistance for different values of voltage.
 However, it has a linear characteristic for a narrow operating region.
 Note that in the graph below we can also see the maximum forward and reverse voltage in which the diode can be operated without causing breakdown and burning up of the diode.